neel04/PrEDAtor-200/README.md

 # Credits
 Thanks to Rosinality for providing such a wonderfully easy and elegant VQ-VAE-2 [implementation](https://github.com/rosinality/vq-vae-2-pytorch), Yassine Yousfi for his crystal clear baseline which I forked, and of course comma.ai for generiously providing all the datasets used.

+## Final Notes

+If someone spots any bugs, mistakes or issues with this repository - please do let me know!
+I feel that this project could be done in a more structured way especially fully comitting to logging tools like `WandB` rather than the mess of experiments and notebooks which may introduce more headaches than help.

+PRs are more than welcome! 🤗

 # Contact
 Neel Gupta